rusith/URD/README.md

 # URD
-#undo redo pattern for C# applications
+#undo redo pattern for .Net applications

 this is a basic undo and redo pattern for .NET applications.